 (3) Automated Survey Processing Environment (ASPEN) event ID number.

-(j) Any information related to an IDR request that is received by HHSC from either the facility or the State survey agency will be made available by HHSC to the opposing party.
+(k) Any information related to an IDR request that is received by HHSC from either the facility or the State survey agency will be made available by HHSC to the opposing party.
 Parties have until the end of the second business day after receipt of such shared IDR information to respond to HHSC about that information.
 HHSC will share any responses with the opposing party.

-(k) HHSC may request additional information from the facility and/or the State survey agency.
+(l) HHSC may request additional information from the facility and/or the State survey agency.
 Both parties will be notified of the request for additional information and have until the end of the second business day after notification to respond to the request.
 The opposing party will be provided with copies of the response submitted to HHSC.

+(m) All responses to shared information as described in subsections (j) and (k) of this section must be received no later than the tenth calendar day after the facility’s rebuttal letter and supporting documentation are submitted.

-(l) Ex parte communications by the facility or by the State survey agency with HHSC personnel conducting the IDR are prohibited.
+(n) Ex parte communications by the facility or by the State survey agency with HHSC personnel conducting the IDR are prohibited.

-(m) An eligible facility may receive a telephone or face-to-face IDR conference provided that the facility requested an IDR conference on the IDR request form.
+(o) An eligible facility may participate in an IDR conference provided that the facility requested an IDR conference on the IDR request form.

-(n) Any telephone or face-to-face IDR conference will be scheduled on or before the 22nd calendar day after HHSC received the IDR request.
+(p) Any IDR conference will be scheduled by HHSC, or its designee on or before the 22nd calendar day after HHSC received the IDR request.
 If the facility is unable to participate on the scheduled date, the IDR conference will be cancelled, and the IDR will continue as though no conference had been requested.

-(o) The IDR conference is an opportunity for an eligible facility to emphasize important information previously submitted in the facility's rebuttal letter or response(s) to shared information.
-The facility and the State survey agency may attend any IDR conference, but neither party may present new information .
+(q) The IDR conference is an informal opportunity for an eligible facility to present important information previously submitted in the facility's rebuttal letter or responses to shared information.
+The facility and the State survey agency may attend any IDR conference, but neither party may present information that was not previously included in the Statement of Deficiencies/Licensing Violations, submitted in the provider’s rebuttal letter, or responses to shared information.
+While the facility may ask clarifying questions related to the information in the Statement of Deficiencies/Licensing Violations, the questions are strictly limited to the review in question.

-(p) HHSC will complete the IDR no later than the 30th calendar day after its receipt of the facility's written request.
-If the 30th calendar day falls on a Saturday, Sunday or legal holiday, the due date becomes the following business day.
-The IDR decision shall be in writing, address all the issues raised by the facility, and explain the rationale for the decision.
+(r) HHSC will complete the IDR no later than the 30th calendar day after its receipt of the facility's written request.
+The IDR recommendation shall be in writing, address all the issues raised by the facility, and explain the rationale for the recommendation .

-(q) The time frames designated in the IDR process shall be computed in accordance with §311.014 , Texas Government Code.
+(s) The time frames designated in the IDR process shall be computed in accordance with Texas Government Code §311.014 .

-(r) HHSC may issue and enforce operating procedures concerning the IDR process and the conduct of IDR participants.
+(t) HHSC may issue and enforce operating procedures concerning the IDR process and the conduct of IDR participants.
 IDR participants must comply with any such procedures.
 HHSC may deny an IDR request if the information submitted is incorrect, incomplete, or otherwise not in compliance with applicable HHSC operating procedures.

-(s) HHSC will revise an IDR decision as a result of a review , requested by the State survey agency, and subsequent determination that the IDR decision may violate a federal law, regulation, or the CMS State Operations Manual.
+(u) The State survey agency may revise an IDR recommendation as a result of a review and subsequent determination that the IDR recommendation may violate a federal law, regulation, or the CMS State Operations Manual.